 The 10 Best Gaming Headsets

 This wiki has been updated 39 times since it was first published in May of 2015.
 Communication and teamwork are often the difference between life and death on the digital battlefields of today's advanced multiplayer games.
 Along the way to defeating the enemy and taking home the MVP trophy, you'll have to issue a few orders and talk some trash, and the right gaming headset will help you hear all the action.
 There are great options available for all budgets.
-When users buy our independently chosen editorial picks, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial choices, we may earn commissions to help fund the Wiki.

 Editor's Notes